Our Mission and Philosophy

 It is our policy that our patients always have access to their designated record set.
 Depending on who is making the request we may request a written request for release of information.
 Also, it is at our discretion to impose a reasonable and customary fee for release of records.
 We will make every effort to release records as expeditiously as possible, however preparation of same may, at times, take two full business days depending on the nature of the request received.
 Patients are allowed to amend their records when we have complete or inaccurate information.
 Individuals have a right to a disclosure accounting if requested from the patient.
 We must release only certain disclosures that have occurred in the past six years.
 Patients may file a restriction request whereby we would be restricted in our use or disclosure of protected health information.
 We are under no obligation to grant this request however if we do grant the request we must comply with the restrictions unless in the case of a medical emergency.
 Said requests for restrictions must be made in writing.
 Our office generally uses four methods of communication: verbal face to face communication; regular United States mail (letter or postcards); telephone communications; and electronic mail.
 You can restrict any of these at any time by submitting a written request.
 This can include something as simple as restricting telephone numbers that we use.

 Below are your options if you do not agree with a disclosure or restriction we have made:

-If you are worried about a disclosure or restriction we have made regarding your records please submit written correspondence regarding same to Privacy Coordinator; Children’s Dentistry of Cocheco Valley, LLC; 750 Central Ave Suite B, Dover, NH 03820.
-You can also direct questions regarding this policy to the Dr Megan Lucier or the privacy coordinator who is the office manager.
+If you are worried about a disclosure or restriction we have made regarding your records please submit written correspondence regarding same to Privacy Coordinator; Haas Dental Dover; 750 Central Ave Suite B, Dover, NH 03820.
+You can also direct questions regarding this policy to Dr. James Haas, Dr. Brian Sullivan, or the privacy coordinator who is the office manager.
 You can also, at any time, submit a written complaint to the Secretary of Health and Human Services.
 Please direct any questions regarding this policy to the Privacy Coordinator.